 Depending on the climate you are in you may find that working out causes you to sweat out more minerals than in other, typically cooler and drier climates.

 So, keep an eye on your sodium levels.
 When working out I like to have some Himalayan rock salt on hand.
-This complements the Bladderwrack and sea moss, and benefits me in helping with a quicker post workout recovery.
+This complements the Bladderwrack and Sea Moss combination, and benefits me in helping with a quicker post workout recovery.

 Using this powerful duo, cramps can be avoided, and recovery can be sped up.
 Potassium is needed to help your nervous system and muscles function properly.